-The Adoption and Family Information Service provides information, advice, advocacy and counselling about adoption and past separations of children from their families.
-It can provide help for Aboriginal and Torres Strait Islander people affected by the removal of children because of previous government policies and laws.
+The Department for Child Protection provides information, advice, advocacy and counselling about adoption and past separations of children from their families.
+It can provide help for Aboriginal and Torres Strait Islander people separated from their families as children under previous government policies and laws.

 South Australian Museum

 The South Australian Museum’s collection of Australian ethnographic material is the largest and most representative in the world.
-The collection material comes from many different Indigenous communities, language groups and individuals across Australia.
+Items in the collection come from many different Indigenous communities, language groups and individuals across Australia.
 The museum acquired most of this material between 1890 and 1940.
 The museum collection includes Aboriginal genealogies recorded by ethnologist Norman Tindale.
-The museum’s Aboriginal family history officer can help you with locating and accessing material about your family.
+Staff in the museum’s Aboriginal Family History Unit can help you with locating and accessing material about your family.

 National Archives of Australia (Adelaide)